NewChromantics/Vrpm_WordpressContent/_pages/virtual-reality-property-marketing.md

   - ""
 sections_0_copy:
   - |
-    <h4>A London based virtual reality agency</h4>
+    <h4>Creating immersive marketing content for the property industry</h4>
     <h2>VRPM</h2>
-    VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
-The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.
+    VRPM creates immersive 3D marketing content for forward thinking property companies.
+All of our content is VR ready and can be used across multiple platforms.
+If it exists we capture, if it doesn’t we can build it.

-    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    Immersive property marketing is the best way to improve engagement for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.

+    &nbsp;
   - |
-    <h4>A London based virtual reality agency</h4>
+    <h4>Creating immersive marketing content for the property industry</h4>
     <h2>VRPM</h2>
-    VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
-The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.
+    VRPM creates immersive 3D marketing content for forward thinking property companies.
+All of our content is VR ready and can be used across multiple platforms.
+If it exists we capture, if it doesn’t we can build it.

-    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    Immersive property marketing is the best way to improve engagement for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.

+    &nbsp;
   - |
-    <h4>A London based virtual reality agency</h4>
+    <h4>Creating immersive marketing content for the property industry</h4>
     <h2>VRPM</h2>
-    VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
-The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.
+    VRPM creates immersive 3D marketing content for forward thinking property companies.
+All of our content is VR ready and can be used across multiple platforms.
+If it exists we capture, if it doesn’t we can build it.

-    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    Immersive property marketing is the best way to improve engagement for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.

+    &nbsp;
   - |
-    <h4>A London based virtual reality agency</h4>
+    <h4>Creating immersive marketing content for the property industry</h4>
     <h2>VRPM</h2>
-    VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
-The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.
+    VRPM creates immersive 3D marketing content for forward thinking property companies.
+All of our content is VR ready and can be used across multiple platforms.
+If it exists we capture, if it doesn’t we can build it.

-    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    Immersive property marketing is the best way to improve engagement for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.

+    &nbsp;
 sections:
   - "5"
   - "5"